 All members of the Board of Directors are non-executive.
-None of the members of the Board of Directors has ever belonged to the management of a Sulzer company or to the Executive Committee, nor do any significant business relationships exist between members of the Board of Directors and Sulzer Ltd or a subsidiary of Sulzer Ltd. Exceptions are Marco Musetti and Mikhail Lifshitz who have a business relationship with Sulzer's largest shareholder.
-Marco Musetti is an employee of Renova Management AG.
-Mikhail Lifshitz is High-tech Asset Business Development Director of Renova Group, Russia, and Chairman of the Board of JSC Rotec, Russia, a company belonging to the Renova Group.
-As of December 31, 2017, sales with related parties controlled by the major shareholder Renova Group amounted to CHF 22.6 million (2016: CHF 0.8 million).
+None of the members of the Board of Directors have ever belonged to the management of a Sulzer company or to the Executive Committee, nor do any significant business relationships exist between members of the Board of Directors and Sulzer Ltd or a subsidiary of Sulzer Ltd. Until June 5, 2018, Marco Musetti had an employment/advisory relationship with an affiliate of Sulzer's largest shareholder.
+During 2018, Mikhail Lifshitz indirectly held a 49% and Sulzer held a 51% stake of Sulzer Turbo Services RUS LLC, Russia.
+Sulzer acquired 100% of the share capital in December 2018.
+In addition, Mikhail Lifshitz is the Chairman of the Board and holds a 31% stake of Joint Stock Company ROTEC, Russia, which as of December 31, 2018, had sales with Sulzer companies in the total amount of approx. CHF 0.6 million.
+As of December 31, 2018, sales with related parties controlled by the major shareholder Renova Group amounted to CHF 3.1 million (2017: CHF 22.6 million).
 For further information, see note 32 to the "Consolidated financial statements."
 There are no interlocking directorships.